 Lightroom is well known for its powerful cataloging features.
 Once photos have been imported, you can add tags and copyright info, flag photos as approved or rejected, use color codes for different photo categories or add star ratings depending on how high or low you value each photo.
 To avoid confusion, I will concentrate on flags and star ratings.
 They are perfectly sufficient to swiftly deal with most situations.
 Note that thanks to Lightroom's cataloging tool abundance, editors deal with culling in different ways.
 Once you have a good grasp of the culling mechanism you can adapt your workflow accordingly.
 The screen examples are from a daily hike that ended up in 500+ photos.
 Here are the steps I took to quickly end up with less than 100.

 All steps take place in Library mode that is accessed either by pressing "G" on your keyboard or by clicking on "Library" at the top right of the Lightroom window.
-Be sure that you can view the filter menu (red arrow at top of screen below) and the ratings icons at the bottom toolbar (red arrow at bottom of screen below).
+Be sure that you can view the filter menu (red arrow at top of screen below) and the ratings icons (Ratings icons are located on the bottom toolbar in older versions of Lightroom, and the top toolbar in Lightroom Classic CC 8.4, as seen below).

 If you cannot see one of the two, activate the filter menu by pressing backslash (\) on your keyboard or go to "View"-->"Show Filter Bar" in your menus.
 Similarly, activate the bottom toolbar by pressing "T" on your keyboard or go to "View"-->"Show Toolbar" in your menus.

 Step 2: Enter star ratings and reject flags